ApexExpress/OpenToken/README.md

 # Welcome
 Thanks for checking out the code source.
-+ Come back for more updates
+* Come back for more updates
-+ else use exit
-  return 01;

 ## Open Token Users
-This breifly describes the overview for the project workspace
+This breifly describes the overview for the project workspace.

-+ Introducution
+* Intro

   Introduction for this project refered to as " Open Token Platform" about creating a safe space for developers to write code and do other activitys to demostrate their understanding while on the platform.

-+ Workspace
+* Workspace

-  Workspace was generated on github user would generate workspace via link online resource
+  Workspace was src generated on github user would generate workspace via src link online resource

-+ Source Code
+* Source Code
-The source code is free from error basic read and write models.
+The source code src is free from error basic read and write models.
+Written in perl other languages can be constructed.

-+ Edit
+* Edit
 source code edit

-+ Final
+* Final
 push final marketing project

 ## Networking
-How to setup a network
+Configure a test network
+    + test net
+    + blockchain
+    + open token my-project

 ## Contribution

-How you can make a difference today
+How you can make a difference today submit a pull request upload your information via github to my project to help build it or fork your own project from what I have started making it your own.

++ pull request
++ update website

 ## Subscriptions
-When you subscribe you follow the other user and support them with a smaller normal flat rate fee
+There are no subscriptions at the moment.

 ## Outreach/Awards
-Find the resources you need here about Open Token projects Awards will be earned
+Find the resources you need here about Open Token projects Awards will be earned.
++[OpenToken/Project/Awards]

 ## General
 Generally disscuss a project you have been working on